natalieagus/50002/docs/FPGA/Lucid V2/test-bench.md

 - Set the inputs to your module
 - Then call the `$tick()` function to **propagate signal changes**, this is like waiting long enough to capture the output of your module

-Once you fully implement the your test modules (no error detected), a play button should appear at the top of the test block.
+Once you fully implement your test modules (no error detected), a play button should appear at the top of the test block.
 Which means that your test bench is ready to run.
 <img src="{{ site.baseurl }}//docs/FPGA/Lucid%20V2/images/test_bench_images/Pasted image 20250417195100.png"  class="center_fifty no-invert"/>

 Once  Alchitry Lab has finished loading your test case, it will open a new tab with the expected output.